JVeselinovic/receipt-processor-challenge/README.md

 404 response - Get points when receipt id is not found
 ![receipt id not found.png](examples%2Fimages%2Freceipt%20id%20not%20found.png)

-# How to run the app using Spring Boot
+# How to build, test and run the app using Spring Boot locally
 * ./gradlew test - run tests
 * ./gradlew clean build
 * ./gradlew bootRun